 - Markers for labeling

-3. Create a Moving Checklist
+Create a Moving Checklist

 - Clean and prepare your current home for the move.

-How to Organize Your Packing Schedule Effectively:
+How to Plan Your Packing Schedule for Moving:

-What to Pack First When Moving
+What to Pack First When Moving | A Smart Packing Schedule for Moving

 - Toiletries (toothbrush, toothpaste, soap, toilet paper)